webp-sh/webp_server_go/README.md

 </p>
 <img src="https://api.travis-ci.org/webp-sh/webp_server_go.svg?branch=master"/>

-**THIS PROJECT IS UNDER DEVELOPMENT, DON'T USE IT ON PRODUCTION ENVIRONMENT.**

 After the [n0vad3v/webp_server](https://github.com/n0vad3v/webp_server), I decide to rewrite the whole program with Go, as there will be no more `npm install`s or `docker-compose`s.

 This is a Server based on Golang, which allows you to serve WebP images on the fly.